Truro Bearcats

 The Truro Bearcats are a Junior "A" ice hockey team based out of Truro, Nova Scotia.
-The Bearcats are one of six Nova Scotia teams in the Maritime Junior Hockey League.
+The Bearcats are one of five Nova Scotia teams in the Maritime Junior Hockey League.

 History

 Metro Valley League years

 Originally, Truro was a member of the Metro Valley Junior Hockey League.
 The Bearcats won five championships in the MVJHL.
 Three back to back from 1969-70 to 1971-72.
 Truro won two more championships in 1973-74 and 1975-76.

 In 1977 the MVJHL became a Junior "A" league and the Bearcats folded mid season in 1983.

 Return of junior hockey

 The new franchise of 1997 marked the return of junior hockey to Truro, and the Bearcats return to the MJAHL.

 The Truro Bearcats were formed in 1997 as a member of the Maritime Jr A Hockey League.
 The Bearcats have stayed competitive over their franchise history, they have never had a losing record, and have never missed the playoffs.